The History of our Agricultural Background & Sharps Gulch Ranch

 Casper Borchard, Brian’s great, great grandfather, was born in Germany and came to Ventura County to began farming sugar beets in 1867.
 Known as one of the first agriculturalists in this region, Casper and his wife Theresa farmed in the area and eventually bought the Conejo ranch of four thousand acres.
 Their son, Antone, continued the family ranch and later settled in Orange County, where Brian’s family continued working in agriculture until the present day.
 Brian's Dad felt a strong tie to his farming roots and left the business world to begin his own farming journey in Imperial Valley and then in Tehema County in the North Sate.
 Brian's dad, Tom, passed away this year but made many visits to the ranch before he died and was very proud to see his son following in his footsteps.
 We farm to remember Tom and his dedication to the land, the animals and the California farming community.

-Mary is a 6th generation Californian, with her family roots in Watsonville/Santa Cruz county which began when her great, great, great grandfather, Timothy Sheehy, came from Ireland to the Pajaro Valley in 1849 to escape the potato famine.
-Timothy and his wife Mary grew strawberries, apples, lettuce, and sugar beets and her family farmed in the Watsonville area for 5 generations.
+Mary is a 6th generation Californian, with her family roots in Watsonville/Santa Cruz county which began when her ancestors came from Ireland to the Pajaro Valley in 1859.
+They grew strawberries, apples, lettuce, and sugar beets and farmed in the Watsonville area for five generations.